Floods in Bangladesh: 2017 floods in Bangladesh

+2026 floods in Bangladesh

+In July 2026, heavy rainfall and flash floods have killed at least 51 people and affected more than a million residents, with Cox's Bazar accounting for 28 of the deaths.
+The disaster has caused widespread displacement, with thousands taking shelter in government facilities as flooding submerged streets in Dhaka and prompted evacuations, exam postponements, and criticism of the capital's drainage systems.

 Climate variability

 Population density and height above sea level in Bangladesh (2010).
 Bangladesh is especially vulnerable to sea level rise.

 From March to September in a typical year, the citizens of Bangladesh are the most susceptible to major flooding, as a mixture of the monsoon seasons and the rising of major rivers and their tributaries reach their peak as the snow starts to melt and the rain starts to pour.

-Widespread flooding in Bangladesh, as seen in 1988, 1998 and 1991 has caused widespread destruction in one of the least developed countries in the world.
+Widespread flooding in Bangladesh, as seen in 1988, 1998, and 1991, has caused widespread destruction in one of the least developed countries in the world.
 With three of the world's mightiest river systems and being situated in the world's largest delta, riverbank erosion is taking away precious land from the small nation with a growing population every year.
 The economic development of the rural sphere is largely intertwined, as every year the populace loses property and livelihood.
-South Asian people, 70 percent of whom lives in rural areas also account for 75 percent of the poor, most of whom rely on agriculture for their livelihood.
+South Asian people, 70 percent of whom live in rural areas, also account for 75 percent of the poor, most of whom rely on agriculture for their livelihood.
 Each year they are disproportionately affected by the effects of climate change.
-Three catastrophes—the 1991 Bangladesh cyclone, the May 1997 Bangladesh cyclone and Cyclone Sidr in 2007—cost the nation around a quarter of a million of its residents.
+Three catastrophes—the 1991 Bangladesh cyclone, the May 1997 Bangladesh cyclone, and Cyclone Sidr in 2007—cost the nation around a quarter of a million of its residents.
 There needs to be serious considerations to mitigate the effects of climate change and invest in capacity building of each system component to secure the future of this country.

-This global change is likely to have a more dramatic effect on the global agriculture than previously predicted meaning that the world hunger situation and Bangladesh's food security issues will only get worse.
+This global change is likely to have a more dramatic effect on global agriculture than previously predicted, meaning that the world hunger situation and Bangladesh's food security issues will only get worse.
 The difference between historical and projected average temperatures each season throughout the world has revealed that harvests from major staple crops could drop by 40 percent by the end of the 21st century due to high temperatures in the growing seasons.
 A research study predicted this by using the patterns and characteristics of 23 global climate models.
-Not only are the harvests affected, the grain yield is also predicted to decrease anywhere from 3 to 15 percent.
+Not only are the harvests affected, but the grain yield is also predicted to decrease anywhere from 3 to 15 percent.